-- 37. The Teacher Task Force Steering Committee provides strategic guidance and technical support to the Secretariat and policy recommendations to the Teacher Task Force.
-The Steering Committee is composed of 27 members, to the extent of the willingness of the members and through the designation process set out below, of: - 4 representatives of organisations providing funding to the dedicated Secretariat (2 seats for core funders that contribute a minimum amount of USD 500,000 per year and 2 rotating seats for other donors that provide at least USD 100,000 per year for 2 consecutive years; in-kind contribution by Teacher Task Force members, such as sending secondments to the Secretariat, will be only recognized by the Steering Committee, and will not give right of eligibility to the Steering Committee). - 2 country representatives from each of the following 4 regions: Arab States, Asia and the Pacific, Latin America and the Caribbean, and Europe and North America. - 4 country representatives from sub-Saharan Africa reflecting the Regional Economic Communities. - 2 representatives from international intergovernmental organizations. - 2 representatives from international non-governmental organizations. - 1 permanent seat for Education International (EI). - 1 permanent seat for the Global Partnership for Education (GPE). - 1 representative from a regional intergovernmental organization. - 1 representative from a global private sector organization, or foundation with a special interest/programme on teachers. - 1 representative from the Director General of UNESCO for a permanent seat. - 38.
-Eligible candidates for the Steering Committee must have completed at least two years as a member of the Teacher Task Force, except for the two core funders. - 39.
+- 38. The Teacher Task Force Steering Committee provides strategic guidance and technical support to the Secretariat and policy recommendations to the Teacher Task Force.
+The Steering Committee is composed of 27 members, to the extent of the willingness of the members and through the designation process set out below, of: - 4 representatives of organisations providing funding to the dedicated Secretariat (2 seats for core funders that contribute a minimum amount of USD 500,000 per year and 2 rotating seats for other donors that provide at least USD 100,000 per year; in-kind contribution by Teacher Task Force members, such as sending secondments to the Secretariat, will be only recognized by the Steering Committee, and will not give right of eligibility to the Steering Committee). - 2 country representatives from each of the following 4 regions: Arab States, Asia and the Pacific, Latin America and the Caribbean, and Europe and North America. - 4 country representatives from sub-Saharan Africa reflecting the Regional Economic Communities. - 2 representatives from international intergovernmental organizations. - 2 representatives from international non-governmental organizations. - 1 representative from a regional intergovernmental organization. - 1 representative from a global private sector organization, or foundation with a special interest/programme on teachers. - 1 representative from the Director General of UNESCO for a permanent seat. - 1 permanent seat for Education International (EI). - 1 permanent seat for the Global Partnership for Education (GPE). - 39.
+Eligible candidates for the Steering Committee must have completed at least two years as a member of the Teacher Task Force, except for the two core funders. - 40.
 Members will serve for two years and membership is renewable.
-Members representing a given region or constituency that has alternate membership should coordinate their participation in Steering Committee meetings to ensure the presence of at least one of the two members. - 40.
-For country representatives appointed from regions, it is recommended to rotate representation after two years, provided that other countries from that region present themselves as candidates.
-Furthermore, members of the Steering Committee who fail to attend two meetings of the Steering Committee in succession and who are unresponsive to solicitations of the Secretariat shall be replaced by members from the relevant region at the next Teacher Task Force meeting.
+Members representing a given region or constituency that has alternate membership should coordinate their participation in Steering Committee meetings to ensure the presence of at least one of the two members. - 41.
+For country representatives appointed from regions, it is recommended to rotate representation after two Teacher Task Force Steering Committee provides strategic guidance and technical support to the Secryears, provided that other countries from that region present themselves as candidates.
+Furthermore, members of the Steering Committee who are unresponsive to solicitations of the Secretariat can be replaced by members from the relevant region at the next Teacher Task Force meeting. - 42.
+The standard procedure of designation of country representatives of regions will be by consensus of those regional members present in the annual Teacher Task Force meeting, on the basis of countries presenting themselves as candidates. - 43.
+With respect to representatives of funding members, international intergovernmental organizations, international non-governmental organizations, regional intergovernmental organizations, and global private sector organizations or foundations, membership in the Steering Committee will be based on a rotation principle, following an order agreed by consensus within each one of these groups.

-- 41. The standard procedure of designation of country representatives of regions will be by consensus of those regional members present in the annual Teacher Task Force meeting, on the basis of countries presenting themselves as candidates. - 42.
-With respect to representatives of funding members, international intergovernmental organizations, international non-governmental organizations, regional intergovernmental organizations, and global private sector organizations or foundations, membership in the Steering Committee will be based on a rotation principle, following an order agreed by consensus within each one of these groups. - 43.
-The Steering Committee will be accountable to Teacher Task Force members and will have the following roles and responsibilities: - a.
+- 44. The Steering Committee will be accountable to Teacher Task Force members and will have the following roles and responsibilities: - a.
 Provide strategic guidance to the Secretariat on the strategic objectives and related activities including reviewing the annual work plan. - b.
 Take note of progress made in implementation. - c.
 Report to the Teacher Task Force on the above-mentioned activities. - d.
 Promote the work of the Teacher Task Force internationally by attending global conferences and meetings addressing teacher issues. - e.
 Review the work of the dedicated Secretariat, including the annual report and the annual work plan, and advise UNESCO on behalf of the Teacher Task Force.